Composition of Relational Features with an Application to Explaining Black-Box Predictors: Compositional Relational Machines (CRMs)

 \subsection{CRMs as Explanation Machines}

 CRMs can be used as `explanation machines' for black-box predictors that do not intrinsically include an explanatory component.
-The approach, sometimes called {\em post hoc\/} explanation generation, is shown in Fig.~\ref{fig:crmx}.
+The approach, sometimes called {\em post hoc\/} explanation generation, is shown in \autoref{fig:crmx}.

-To assess the utility of using the CRM in this manner, we will change the usual from the usual assessment of predictive accuracy to one of `predictive fidelity', which refers to how closely the CRM matches the prediction of the target model.
+To assess the utility of using the CRM in this manner, we will change the usual assessment of predictive accuracy to one of `predictive fidelity', which refers to how closely the CRM matches the prediction of the target model.